ardalis/RefactoringKataAttempts2024/ExpenseReport/README.md

 8. Remove commented code and verify everything runs
 9. Replace DateTime.Now with TimeProvider
 10. Replace Console usage with TextWriter and extract new method.
+11. Refactor characterization tests for textwriter and timeprovider.

 ## Credits and License